If you are having trouble finding

 Recorded Land (Registry) Records

-The Registry land records include index information and document images from 1900 forward, and all plan images.
-This constitutes approximately 97% of all index entries.
-Images back to the founding of Norfolk County in 1793 are available for online viewing using a Book & Page reference.
-In addition, scanned records of the index itself are available for earlier years.
+The Registry land records include index information and document images from 1793 forward, and a complete plan index with all plan images.
+This constitutes 100% of all index entries.
+In addition, scanned records of the index itself are available for 1793 through 1955.

 (Please note that prior to Book 525 (1881) each numbered “page” is a two sided folio sheet.
 Because the computer index treats the image of each side as a separate page, the computer page number will generally be one less than twice the page number in the printed volume.)